 • Preparation for further study, professional work and audition technique

 • A showreel for each graduate

-• A fully equipped professional performance space at The Sue Townsend Theatre where the course
+• A fully equipped professional performance space at The Sue Townsend Theatre where the course is delivered

 • Academic support and resources of TEF Gold standard

 • Provision of student accommodation, membership of the student union, access to libraries and other resources including enrichment classes.